Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Stop-AzAutomationDscNodeConfigurationDeployment.md

 ### ByJobId (Default)
 ```
-Stop-AzureRmAutomationDscNodeConfigurationDeployment -JobId <Guid> [-Force] [-PassThru]
+Stop-AzAutomationDscNodeConfigurationDeployment -JobId <Guid> [-Force] [-PassThru]
  [-ResourceGroupName] <String> [-AutomationAccountName] <String> [-DefaultProfile <IAzureContextContainer>]
  [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ### ByInputObject
 ```
-Stop-AzureRmAutomationDscNodeConfigurationDeployment [-PassThru] -InputObject <NodeConfigurationDeployment>
+Stop-AzAutomationDscNodeConfigurationDeployment [-PassThru] -InputObject <NodeConfigurationDeployment>
  [-ResourceGroupName] <String> [-AutomationAccountName] <String> [-DefaultProfile <IAzureContextContainer>]
  [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Stop-AzureRmAutomationDscNodeConfigurationDeployment** cmdlet stops a deployment of a Desired State Configuration (DSC) node configuration in Azure Automation.
+The **Stop-AzAutomationDscNodeConfigurationDeployment** cmdlet stops a deployment of a Desired State Configuration (DSC) node configuration in Azure Automation.
 It stops assignment of node configuration to groups of nodes, if any are remaining to be assigned, but does not unassign already assigned nodes.
-To unregister a scheduled job, please use the [Unregister-AzureRmAutomationScheduledRunbook](./Unregister-AzureRmAutomationScheduledRunbook.md) with the JobScheduleId to unassign an existing scheduled job.
+To unregister a scheduled job, please use the [Unregister-AzAutomationScheduledRunbook](./Unregister-AzAutomationScheduledRunbook.md) with the JobScheduleId to unassign an existing scheduled job.

 ## EXAMPLES

 ### Example 1: Deploy an Azure DSC node configuration in Automation
 ```
-PS C:\> Stop-AzureRmAutomationDscNodeConfigurationDeployment -AutomationAccountName "Contoso01" -ResourceGroupName "ResourceGroup01" -JobId 00000000-0000-0000-0000-000000000000
+PS C:\> Stop-AzAutomationDscNodeConfigurationDeployment -AutomationAccountName "Contoso01" -ResourceGroupName "ResourceGroup01" -JobId 00000000-0000-0000-0000-000000000000
 ```

 The above command stops the DSC node configuration deployment job with the jobId passed in.